-Under the terms of the second amended and restated senior credit facility with LNV Corporation (as amended from time to time, "LNV Credit Facility", discussed further in Note 9), we are required to maintain collection and payment accounts that are used to collect policy benefits from pledged policies, pay annual policy premiums, interest and other charges under the facility, distribute funds to pay down the facility, and distribute excess funds to the borrower (GWG DLP Funding IV, LLC).
+Under the terms of the third amended and restated senior credit facility with LNV Corporation (as amended from time to time, "LNV Credit Facility") and the NF Credit Agreement (as defined below) (both discussed further in Note 9), we are required to maintain collection and payment accounts that are used to collect policy benefits from pledged policies, pay annual policy premiums, interest and other charges under the facility, distribute funds to pay down the facility, and distribute excess funds to the borrowers (GWG DLP Funding IV, LLC and GWG DLP Funding VI, LLC, respectively).

 The agents for the lender authorize the disbursements from these accounts.
-At June 30, 2021 and December 31, 2020, there was a balance of \$17.0 million and \$33.5 million, respectively, in these collection and payment accounts.
+At September 30, 2021 and December 31, 2020, there was a combined balance of \$21.0 million and \$33.5 million, respectively, in these collection and payment accounts.

 Under the terms of the ExAlt PlanTM trust agreements, the trusts are required to maintain capital call reserves and administration reserves.
 These reserves are used to satisfy capital call obligations and pay fees and expenses for the trusts as required.
 The fees and expenses are primarily paid to Ben Custody Admin for serving as the administrative agent to the current trustees of the ExAlt Trusts.
 These reserves represent cash held in banks.
-At June 30, 2021 and December 31, 2020, there was a combined balance of \$5.1 million and \$5.4 million, respectively, in these reserves.
+At September 30, 2021 and December 31, 2020, there was a combined balance of \$4.5 million and \$5.4 million, respectively, in these reserves.